michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

     </tbody>
 </table>

-The dimensions of your term-document matrix will be the number of documents $D$ (in this case, the number of Shakespeare’s plays that we give you in the corpus) by the number of unique word types $`|V|`$ in that collection.
+The dimensions of your term-document matrix will be the number of documents $$D$$ (in this case, the number of Shakespeare’s plays that we give you in the corpus) by the number of unique word types $$\vert V \vert$$ in that collection.
 The columns represent the documents, and the rows represent the words, and each cell represents the frequency of that word in that document.

 In your code you will write a function to `create_term_document_matrix`.